waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

   - skyCrossing_Point.shp : ESRI Shapefile for POINT
   - skyCrossing_Linestring.shp : ESRI Shapefile for LINESTRING

-Note that I did not list produced ".dbf", "prj" and "shx" files, they are required if you want to view your shapefiles with QGIS, so do not delete any of those files yet.
+Note that I did not list ".dbf", ".prj" and ".shx" produced files in shapefile ".shp" convesion call to "ogr2ogr" program, those files are required if you want to view your shapefiles with QGIS, so do not delete any of those files yet.

 Program "geometry2wkt" produced layers to show POINTS and LINESTRINGS are illustrated in the following images: